stitionai/devika/README.md

 ### Configuring web search method

 Devika currently supports Bing, Google, and DuckDuckGo for web searches.
 You can configure the web search method via UI.

+## Getting Started

+To start using Devika, follow these steps:

+1. Open the Devika web interface in your browser.
+2. Create a new project by clicking on the "New Project" button and providing a name for your project.
+3. Select the desired programming language and model configuration for your project.
+4. In the chat interface, provide a high-level objective or task description for Devika to work on.
+5. Devika will process your request, break it down into steps, and start working on the task.
+6. Monitor Devika's progress, view generated code, and provide additional guidance or feedback as needed.
+7. Once Devika completes the task, review the generated code and project files.
+8. Iterate and refine the project as desired by providing further instructions or modifications.

 ## Under The Hood